lilbandit1979/cnmb_pages/pages/category/blog/07.registration-2018/default.md

 * Player registration lists with name of school and address to be emailed to Cumann registrar Stephen O Brien at stephen@stconlethandmarys.ie by ~~7th~~ 14th December 2017.
 * Please note that schools who do not supply player lists will **not** be assigned to a division in 2018.

-2018 registration has been brought forward to December to:
-* Allow the committee more time to assign divisions and fixtures.
-* Allow the committee time to remind schools to submit player registration.

-<p>Cumann na mBunscol Kildare would like to sincerely thank all of our members for giving their time and hard work year in, year out.
-We look to seeing you all on the playing pitches in the new year.</p>

 # 2018 Registrations received. #
 ## Sincere thanks for taking part ##
 ## All schools must provide student numbers to draw up divisions and fixtures ##